Trust the journey that you're on.

 I have moments when I am completely overwhelmed with joy, and nothing can bring the mood down.
 I also have moments where I am more introspective and withdrawn.
 After all, I'm reflecting or saddened because I just saw something distressing in the world.
 Of course, many people, including myself, prefer to have more uplifting than adverse feelings, but that doesn't mean you need to be hard on yourself for feeling something.

-With social media influencers and our peers showing us how much they love themselves and their fondest moments all over their feeds, it could be a lot to witness them always seemingly at peace in the world without any challenging moments.
+With social media influencers and our peers showing us how much they love themselves or their fondest moments all over their feeds, it could be a lot to witness them always seemingly at peace in the world without any challenging moments.

 Despite this, we must understand that social media is what you make it, so what people post is what they want to show the world, not every moment of their lives.
 Bearing witness to this has convinced us that the top way to receive a fulfilled and happy life, just like social media personalities appear to, is to feel all these emotions of joy and hope.